sarrietav-dev/braindump/content/main notes/Subdominio genérico.md

   - software
   - ddd
 ---
-## Subdominios genéricos (Generic subdomains)
+## Generic subdomains

-- Lo que todas las empresas hacen de la misma manera.
+- What all companies do in the same way.
-- Soluciones listas para usar.
+- Ready-made solutions.
-- Difícil de implementar.
+- Difficult to implement.
-- Puede convertirse en un negocio secundario.
+- Can become a secondary business.
-- Idealmente, no tan volátil.
+- Ideally, not so volatile.

-# Referencias
+# References

 [[Learning Domain Driven Design]]